 - Mushrooms.
 A fantastic addition to beef dishes like this one.
 Plus, mushrooms are packed with fiber and antioxidants.

 - Red Wine.
-Intensifies the flavor and helps tenderize the beef during cooking.
+In cooking, Bourguignon means “cooked in red wine,” which is what we’re doing in this recipe.
+It intensifies the flavor and helps tenderize the beef during cooking.
 A dry red wine like Pinot Noir works best here.

 - Carrots.
 Tender, tasty carrots add wonderful color and flavor.
 Rich in fiber and vitamins, carrots are also a nutritious addition.